wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 summary: Use HTTP endpoints to get samples data or IDs, or use wftop to examine them with a keyboard-driven UI.
 ---

-VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) includes HTTP `spy` endpoints for sampling the data that your service instance is currently ingesting.
+Tanzu Observability (formerly known as VMware Aria Operations for Applications) includes HTTP `spy` endpoints for sampling the data that your service instance is currently ingesting.
 Examining these endpoints helps you understand the data shape and avoid slowdown or other problems.

 {% include note.html content="You need [Direct Data Ingestion permission](permissions_overview.html) to use these HTTP endpoints." %}